Danilo-Acosta5389/QuizAppBlazor/README.md

 however, if i would, here are some thigs i would consider doing:

 - Edit and delete functionality.
+- Enhanced linking functionality: If a user receives a link without being logged in, they will be prompted to log in.
+Once logged in, they will proceed to the quiz.
+- Correct, false or timeout should appear in a better fashion.
+- Possibility of uploading image and video file.
+- Host app online
 - More statistics, like:
     - user score on all quizzes,
     - user score on quizzes made by others,